BETTING: Chelsea vs Manchester City betting tips and correct score

 We have selected the best betting tips from this game for you.

-*Odds for selected games were culled from Bet9ja( the odds are correct at the time of posting)
+*Odds for selected games were culled from PulseBet( the odds are correct at the time of posting)

 Manchester City are the highest-scoring team in the division, and the last time they were involved in a game with less than two goals scored was eight matches ago.